Fred Dunhill Heltman

 With Eastman as a mentor as well as a partner full of experience and good advice, the duo turned out a handful of good songs over the next decade.
 Eastman was also a violinist, and he helped expand the Heltman repertoire with a number of pieces written and arranged for both bowed and plucked strings, as well as some older classics that appeared in the catalog including some from his own short-lived firm.
 By 1910, likely a bit earlier, Heltman had moved out of the family home and was staying with his uncle, Cyrena J. Gilbert and his family, as shown in the census.
 Neither of his parents were readily found in that record, but it was found that his mother survived until 1925.
 Eastman also showed himself as a music publisher that year, but since his own firm was largely defunct by this time, it can be assumed it was in partnership with Heltman, or at least soon to be so.
 Heltman married Evelyn A. Learn in Port Stanley, Elgin, Ontario Province, Canada, across Lake Erie from Cleveland, on June 26 1911.
 As his wife was Canadian, this was possibly at her parent's residence.

 Fred Heltman's reputation quickly spread, and so did his circulation.
 Whether it was by design or a matter of economics, he used very clean and austere covers with attractive illustrations and his easily identifiable logo at the bottom.
 In 1912 he turned out one of his biggest hits, Chewin' the Rag, grabbing him more national attention.
-Equaling this feat, he came up with Shine and Polish Rag two years later.
+Equaling this feat, he came up with Shine or Polish Rag two years later.
 In the interim Heltman sought incorporation in 1913 as the Fred Heltman Company with an initial capital stock of $10,000 in January 1913. shine or polish rag coverAs with Fox, Heltman was actively seeking additions to his catalog, but was perhaps a little more selective in his choices as his output paled by comparison to that of the Fox organization by the mid 1910s.
 He did, however, have the advantage as a composer and musician as well, of being able to pick what was most consistent for his firm, lending a hand as an arranger from time to time, with Eastman working often in that capacity as well.
 Some of the items were reprints of older classical works or new arrangements for piano and other instruments, primarily violin as per Eastman's lead.
 He handled most of the editing of everything from popular Beethoven reprints to old hymns and Christmas tunes.
 One other musician that joined forces with Heltman for a time was Hungarian immigrant and music teacher Stephan Füzy, who also published as both a lyricist and an instrumental composer.
 He would later work for the W.P.A. in the 1930s.

 In spite of the stiff but friendly competition from Fox, now bolstered by the addition of another transplanted Hungarian, John Stephan Zamecnik, Heltman managed to keep his firm viable well into the 1920s.
 He still declared himself as a music publisher in the 1920 enumeration.
 At least a couple of reports on the Heltman company, including an interview with Eastman in 1921, indicate that they were shipping as many as an impressive one million sheets per year.
 Fred was one of the earliest ragtime composers to publish a folio of their own works.
 His Six Rags by Fred Heltman closely followed the publication of his final rag, appropriately named Fred Heltman's Rag.
 This piece would be revisited in the early 1950s by pianist Lou Busch (as Joe "Fingers Carr), appearing on a popular single and retitled Riviera Rag.
 Although a few pieces would follow, Heltman focused more on publishing than composing as the 1920s progressed.
 In a June 1922 article in The Music Trade Review, which talked about his continuing expansion, Heltman made clear his feelings about current music trends.
 "Decided turn in popular fancy for music is predicted by Mr. Heltman.
 It is his belief that the time is not too far distant when jazz, so-called, will be a thing of the past.
 In short, material with artistic merit is coming into its own again, as is attested by the increase in demand for ballads, and airs with sweetness, melody and simplicity as their reason for being."
 If the general public had actually shared this sentiment then his firm might have lasted a bit longer.